12 Easy Math Tricks You’ll Wish You’d Known This Whole Time

 Multiplying two-digit numbers by 11 is a breeze with this clever trick from math.hmc.edu.
 Simply add the two digits together and place the sum in the middle.
 For example, if you’re multiplying 25 by 11, add the two and five together to get seven, and place the seven between those two numbers to find the final answer, which is 275.
 While we’re discussing math, try solving this second-grade math problem no one can figure out.

 To double a large number, multiply each individual number by two and add them together.
 Snow suggests starting from the left to make it easier to keep track of the numbers.
 “For example, to double 147, start with the hundreds place.
 Double 100 is 200.
 Double 40 is 80.
 Double seven is 14.
 Add them all up (200 plus 80 plus 14) and you get 294,” says Snow.
+If you think you’re a math expert, try out these arithmetic problems.

 Multiplying numbers that end in zero

 Even equations involving large, intimidating numbers that end in zero can be easily solved with this handy trick.
 According to education.cu-portland.edu, just exclude the zeros from the equation, then add them back in afterward.
 For example, if you’re multiplying 600 by 400, exclude the zeros and solve for six times four, which is 24.
 After, count the total number of zeros that were in the original equation and tack them onto the number you solved for to find your final answer.
 Since there were four zeros in the original equation, your final answer for this example is 240,000.
+This is how mental math works.

 Multiplying by nine